Paula McNamee is a Consultant at the NNFCC. She has worked

 all sectors of the bioeconomy.
 These have ranged from the development of

-Before joining NNFCC, Paula completed her PhD in the field
+Before joining NNFCC, Paula completed her PhD at the University of Leeds in the field

-of bioenergy where she investigated the impact of biomass pre-treatment
+of bioenergy.
+She investigated the impact of biomass pre-treatment

 processes (torrefaction) on fuel and combustion properties.
 She also